fcichos/CompSoft23/source/course-info/.ipynb_checkpoints/exam-checkpoint.rst

 - quality of the presentation (structure, oral and visual presentation)
 - sticking to maximum time

-The deadline for handing in the project is **1.
-September 2023**
+The deadline for handing in the project is **September, 1.
+2023**

-The projects and videos shall be handed in via the `Molecular Nanophotonics Website <https://home.uni-leipzig.de/~physik/sites/mona/>`_
+Please submit your projects via email to Andrea Kramer,  **firstname.surname@uni-leipzig.de**.

-Since many of you asked for some guiding topics abnd I as well hope that you do not submit a simulation of planetary motion, here are some topics, though some of them might be for the advanced physicist.
+Since many of you asked for some guiding topics and I as well hope that you do not submit a simulation of planetary motion, here are some topics, though some of them might be for the advanced physicist.

 Mechanics